Select Page

 Some general caveats should be considered when interpreting the data:

-• Changes to methodology and reporting standards, including alignment to national standards, revisions to SEA quartile assignment, and updates by ACARA, may affect comparability over time.
+• Changes to methodology and reporting standards, including alignment to national standards, revisions to socio-educational advantage (SEA) quartile assignment, and updates by Australian Curriculum, Assessment and Reporting Authority (ACARA), may affect comparability over time.

-• Caution is required when comparing attendance rates across school years and jurisdictions due to differences in underlying student population counts.
+• Caution is required when comparing attendance rates across school years due to differences in underlying student population counts.

 • Attendance data for 2020 is not available; therefore, trends around this period should be interpreted with caution.